Abbott and Costello Meet Frankenstein (1948) – A Review

 (and two of his friends)

 Bud Abbott and Lou Costello are Chick and Wilbur, two freight handlers who get a very strange shipment headed their way.
-Two large crates to a wax horror museum supposedly contain the bodies of Count Dracula (Béla Lugosi) and the Frankenstein Monster (Glenn Strange).
+Two large crates destined to a wax horror museum supposedly contain the bodies of Count Dracula (Béla Lugosi) and the Frankenstein Monster (Glenn Strange).

 The more sensible Chick doesn’t buy any of it and just wants to get the delivery done.
 Wilbur however is a bit nervous over the actual contents of these creepy packages.

 Warnings from Lawrence Talbot (Lon Chaney, Jr.) to the pair get interrupted as the full moon begins to rise and he transforms into the Wolf Man.
-Soon the comedy duo are surrounded by the three most famous movie monsters and a heck of a lot of double-takes, running for their lives and screaming for help commences.
+Soon the comedy duo are surrounded by the three most famous movie monsters ever and a heck of a lot of double-takes, running for their lives and screaming for help commences.

 |The guys read about the legend of Dracula|